SebWouters/CheMPS2/sphinx/handson.rst

     $ qstat -n

 - Perform one DMRG-SCF iteration, which corresponds to DMRG-CI
-- The active space orbitals should be RHF molecular orbitals (i.e. the input orbitals)
+- The active space orbitals should be the RHF molecular orbitals (i.e. the input orbitals)
 - Use the convergence scheme

  +-------------------+------------------+-----------------+------------------------+-----------------+